MarianoVizzo/2.MySQL_Travel/README.md

 3) View the Logical Model Diagram (ERD) in Workbench.
 4) Analysis of results in the file named "Report_Statements and Resolutions.pdf".

+## E. ABOUT THE PROJECT

+- This project was developed as part of my Data Scientist career at Coderhouse as the Final Project.